 Fujimura: I kept wondering "Why did I come to Japan to become a Christian?" for a long time.
-After my mother passed away, I followed my ancestory and found that there were many hidden Christians in my ancestors on my mother's side.
+After my mother passed away, I followed my ancestors and found that there were many hidden Christians in my ancestors on my mother's side.

 I heard my maternal grandfather and grandmother were church leaders, but I did not make such a deep connection with them.
-But now it makes sense that become a Christian after I returned to Japan.
+But now it makes sense to become a Christian after I returned to Japan.

 ーThat sounds like another destined story.

 Fujimura: During my MFA program at the Tokyo University of the Arts, I lived in the Futakotamagawa area, where there was a horizontal bridge similar to the one in "Sea Beyond," and I painted it as a motif for my thesis project.

 Mineral pigments used for his artworks.

 ーFrom there, it would relate to the story of Neos and Kainos, which was also explained in the video.